sora-xor/sora2-substrate-js-library/doc.md

 > (Re-)set the payment target for a controller.
 >
-> Effects will be felt at the beginning of the next era.
+> Effects will be felt instantly (as soon as this function is completed successfully).
 >
 > The dispatch origin for this call must be _Signed_ by the controller, not the stash.
 >